 Do you ever look at yourself in a 3-way mirror while trying on a bathing suit and think, “I’m fabulous”?
 If so, you don’t have to continue reading.
 It doesn’t matter how fit or slender you are, it is very hard to tell yourself that no matter what angle you see yourself, it’s perfect.
 Why is it hard to do?
 Because it’s not about being perfect, it’s about being happy with your imperfections, whether that is physical, emotional, or intellectual.

 Think about translating this analogy of the 3-way mirror, to one that looks at your heart from many perspectives.
 Visualize yourself standing in the middle of a room, surrounded by staircases, much like an Escher print.
 The center, where you stand, represents your heart.
 Watch different aspects of yourself, climb the multiple staircases, which lead back to center.
 No matter what journey or staircase they climb, they always arrive back to the heart center.

-Imagine yourself hugging them one at a time, and saying, “I love you just the way you are.
+Imagine yourself hugging them one at a time, and saying, “I love me just the way I am.
 I am content with who I am, right now.”
 Are there one or two parts of your persona that are hard to hug?
-If so, ask yourself why.
+If so, ask yourself why?
 Maybe it’s about being okay with mistakes or imperfections.
 Maybe it’s about stepping back to realize the reason why, by tapping into self-awareness.
 Maybe it’s about making a change that serves you better, or about self-forgiveness.